DenzGodwenMacasero/Denz_StudentProfile_Cordova/README.md

 The application uses semantic HTML elements, meaningful headings, an accessible navigation label, descriptive image alternative text, readable text, visible focus states, and sufficient contrast.
 Important information does not depend only on color.

-Consistent Design

-The same typography, spacing system, border radius, card treatment, navigation style, and visual language are used throughout the Header, About, Skills, and Footer sections.

 5. Navigation